n1215/jugoya/README.md

 # What Jugoya does
-Jugoya create a new instance of HandlerInterface from a instance of HandlerInterface and instances of MiddlewareInterface.
+Jugoya create a new instance of RequestHandlerInterface from a instance of RequestHandlerInterface and instances of MiddlewareInterface.
 ![composition](doc/composition.png)